affederaffe/CustomPlatforms/README.md

 ## Controls

 Visit the Platforms Menu page ingame to do things like:
-* Change your platform
+* Change your platform for different gamemmodes
 * View the changelog
 * Always show feet, to mark the center of the room
 * Hide the :heart: that CustomPlatforms uses as a cloneable light source
 * Show your selected platform in the menu
-* Load CustomScripts, only use this option if the platform is from a trusted source!

 ## Adding More Platforms